 - In 2012, $205 million was invested in Maryland to install solar on homes and businesses.
 This represents a 74% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Maryland continue to fall--by 33% from last year.
-National prices have also dropped steadily--by 14% from last year and 31% since 2010.
+- Average installed residential and commercial photovoltaic system prices in Maryland fell by 26% last year.
+National prices have also dropped steadily— by 13% from last year and 34% from 2010.

 View more solar industry data.

 - Mount St. Mary's University Solar Farm was completed in 2012 by developer First Solar.
 This photovoltaic project has the capacity to generate 14 MW of electricity-- enough to power over 1,400 Maryland homes.

 - At 20 MW, Maryland Solar Farm in Hagerstown is among the largest solar installations in Maryland.
 Completed in 2012 by First Solar, this photovoltaic project has enough electric capacity to power more than 2,000 homes.

 - Support policies that promote long‐term SREC contracts